To see how to use the Fluid FX object, please see the 'Using Fluid FX' section below.

 This is the maximum number of solver iterations.
 If you reduce it the simulation can be faster but at the cost of reduced accuracy.

-This is the maximum loss of fluid volume in percentage terms.
+This is the maximum loss of fluid volume which can occur during the simulation expressed as a percentage value.
 If you increase it, fewer iterations are required but the amount of bouncing and elasticity increases, which may not be desirable.
 Smaller values require more iterations (so the simulation is slower) but reduces the bouncing/elasticity effect.

 Using Fluid FX